 Transportation Health Conference – Thursday, October 18, 2018

-This FREE half-day conference is open to medical and transportation professionals.
+This free half-day conference is open to medical and business professionals.

 KMM Annual Meeting – May 16, 2018

 KMM celebrated it’s 30th Anniversary at this year’s Annual Meeting.
 Keynote Speaker, Carole Johnson, Acting Commissioner NJ Department of Human Services shared her insight on the link between transportation and human services in Middlesex County and NJ.
 Forty-nine Middlesex County companies received the prestigious 2018 NJ Smart Workplaces Award.
 These awards honor companies for their outstanding achievements in providing commute alternative opportunities for their employees, thus reducing traffic and congestion and improving air quality.
 In addition, KMM recognized six Middlesex County schools and three municipalities for participation in NJDOT’s statewide Safe Routes to School program.
 The awardees are recognized for their commitment to pedestrian and bicycle safety for children.
 This year, twenty schools achieved First Step, five achieved Bronze, and two achieved Silver level recognition.
 The event was sponsored by Saint Peter’s University Hospital, Johnson & Johnson, Magyar Bank, Northfield Bank and GoCentralNJ.

 New Jersey Electric Vehicle Conference – April 23, 2018

 Businesses, municipal officials, planners, transportation professionals, and developers attended the 2018 New Jersey Electric Vehicle Conference.
 The free half-day conference hosted by Keep Middlesex Moving and St. Peter’s University Hospital, featured a Keynote Speaker and two-panel discussions.

 Panel Two Discussion: Municipalities: All Charged Up